Who We Are

 Consent and Enquiry Handling

-You or other parties to your application can contact the SEC support line to make enquiries about the status of an application.
+You or other parties to your application can contact the SEC support line to make enquiries about the status of an application, the number to contact is 01 551 4693.
 In order to facilitate such enquiries, SEC will share information about the status of an application with all parties to that application.
 Contact centre staff will ask verification questions to ensure that we only share information with a party to the application.

 We will not provide personal data of a party to an application to other parties to the application without their consent.
 We will limit the information that we share to the status of the application and clarification of any outstanding supporting documentation or actions that are required to progress the application.
 In circumstances where disclosure of such information to another party to the application is not desired for personal reasons, the applicant should alert SEC to this so that we can put appropriate controls in place on a case-by-case basis.